Brad Templeton Home

 There are also many efforts in trying to make "smart roads" for human driven cars, under the umbrella name of "Intelligent Transportation Systems."
 Some of those efforts will apply as much, if not more, to robocars.
 Indeed, for the best results, we want a world where even human-driven vehicles almost universally carry a networked navigation device -- in other words a smartphone or newer car.

 At the core, half of congestion is caused by basic lack of capacity, and a further 1/4 by accidents.
+The remainder is a morass of unusual driving behaviours, including rubbernecking, anti-social blocking or hogging of the road and over-reaction to other drivers (Japanese "sags" are an amazing example of this.)
 Solutions to these things are possible.

 First let's look at some of the simpler ways that robocars might seriously reduce congestion -- and thus provide faster trips with few starts and stops.